 Red, Whitey and Blue.

-But with an African American in the White House the film’s analysis seems hopeless dated.
+But with an African American in the White House, the film’s analysis seems hopeless dated.
 (I originally wrote the review after we solved racism.
-Not to be confused with the current apocalypse we are now all living in) It leaves the question of why the gangs are still fighting unanswered.
-And the black middle class and upper classes flight is left unmentioned as either a cause of the troubles (which it clearly contributed to) or an effect (Honestly no-one blames white people for poverty in Appalachia so why should blacks in Brentwood be responsible for the poor of Compton?)
+Not to be confused with the current apocalypse we are now all living in.)
+It leaves the question of why the gangs are still fighting unanswered.
+And the black middle class and upper classes flight is left unmentioned as either a cause of the troubles (which it clearly contributed to) or an effect (Honestly no-one blames white people in general for poverty in Appalachia so why should blacks in Brentwood be responsible for the poor of Compton?)

 The other cause often left unmentioned is the gangbangers themselves taking the easy way out.
 I have rarely heard so many grown men blame their mothers outside of a Borsch Belt comedy.
 Somebody needs to buy these gangbangers a mirror and a clue.

 The film does a wonderful job painting the rather long history of this area of Los Angeles, including immigration during World War II, both riots and the civil rights struggles.
 But it struggles once it hits 1980 or so, and that is a shame.
 I guess the answers for the last twenty-five years of bloodshed are not as clear.
 And one feels they are also not as flattering to the victimization that some of its subjects wear, like a badge of honor.